On normal Hopf subalgebras of semisimple Hopf algebras: Introduction

 The paper is organized as follows.
 In the first section we recall basic results about semisimple Hopf algebras and its character ring.

 In Section \ref{commpair} we study co-normal ideals of a semisimple Hopf algebra $H$.
 We show that a two sided ideal of a semisimple Hopf algebra $H$ is co-normal if and only if its character as left module is central in $H^*$.
 This follows by duality from a description of all subcoalgebras of $H$ that are invariant under the adjoint action.
-More precisely, we prove that a subcoalgebra of $H$ is invariant under the adjoint action of $H$ if and only if its character as left (or right) $H$-comodule is central in $H$.
+We prove that a subcoalgebra of $H$ is invariant under the adjoint action of $H$ if and only if its character as left (or right) $H$-comodule is central in $H$.
 This generalizes a well known result of Masuoka stating that a Hopf subalgebra of $H$ is normal if and only if its integral is central in $H$ \cite{Masnr}.
 The proof uses the Drinfeld double $D(H)$ and the commuting pair of modules from \cite{Zind}.

 In the third section we prove few results about the induction functor from a semisimple Hopf subalgebra $K$ of $H$ to $H$.
-This functor induces a map at the level of character rings $\mtr{ind}:C(K) \ra C(H)$.
+This functor induces a map at the level of character rings $\mtr{ind}^H_K:C(K) \ra C(H)$.
 Its image is an ideal inside $C(H)$.
-We also have an algebra map $\mtr{res}:C(H) \ra C(K)$ induced by the restriction functor.
+We also have an algebra map $\mtr{res}^H_K:C(H) \ra C(K)$ induced by the restriction functor.
+In these settings, Rieffel's equivalence relation from \cite{Rie} is also described in terms of the center of the Hopf algebra.

 In the last section we consider the situation when $K$ is a normal Hopf subalgebra of $H$.
 We prove that the images of the restriction and induction maps are isomorphic as algebras.
 Another description of this image is given at the end of this section.

 We work over an algebraically closed field $k$ of characteristic zero.
 For a vector space $V$ by $|V|$ is denoted the dimension of $V$.
-All the modules are supposed to be left modules.
+Unless otherwise specified, all the modules are supposed to be left modules.
 The comultiplication, counit and antipode of a Hopf algebra are denoted by $\Delta$, $\epsilon$ and $S$, respectively.
 We use Sweedler's notation $\D(x)=\sum x_1\ot x_2$ for all $x\in H$.
 All the other notations for Hopf algebras are those used in \cite{Montg}